The latest suspicious occurrence at the Dallas Zoo: Two tamarin monkeys are missing

 A cause of death wasn’t clear.
 A zoo spokeswoman said Monday that officials were still awaiting the final lab results of a necropsy.

-As authorities were investigating Nova's escape, they found a similar cut at the habitat that houses langur monkeys.
-None of the animals escaped or were harmed or taken, Dallas police said at the time.
+As authorities were investigating Nova’s escape, they found a similar cut at the habitat that houses langur monkeys.
+None of the animals escaped or were harmed or taken, the Dallas Police Department said at the time.